-If you are thinking of building a new home, Financing Futures can help you.
-Whether you are buying a Land and Home Package or designing your own, talk to us about finance.
+If you are thinking of building a new home, whether you are buying a Land and Home Package or designing your own house, talk to us about finance.

 Financing the construction of a new home is less daunting when you understand what is expected.

 It is always good to know what budget you are working to.
 By talking to us early, we can help determine how much you might be able to borrow to put your plans into action.
 We will help you through the hurdles of applying for your loan and will find the best finance package for you.

 Once you know your budget you can explore designs and layouts.
 Plans can be drawn up and quotes obtained.
 A copy of the purchase agreement for the land and a building contract for the proposed work will be required to get a formal approval of finance.

 The bank will order a registered valuation based on the building contract to confirm how much the home will be worth once the work is completed.
 This valuation helps to determine how much you can borrow from them.